18F/handbook/docs/04-how-we-work/organization.md

 # Organization

-CivicActions is organized into several types of organizational units.
-These come in 2 major categories - cross-functional and functional groups.
+CivicActions is organized into several types of groups.

-These two categories form a matrix and a symbiotic relationship that enhances learning, coordination and efficiency across the company.
+These form symbiotic relationships that enhance learning, coordination and efficiency across the company.

-## Cross-functional
+## Departments

-Cross-functional groups are the primary teams and primary focus of everyone at CivicActions.

-You can identify a cross-functional group because it is typically:
-* Comprised of people from different disciplines and with different skills.
-* Engaged in serious work: the team has a backlog, deliverables and deadlines.
-* Meeting frequently - normally daily.

-### Working groups

-These are permanent teams that are similar to typical company departments such as management, marketing, sales, delivery and IT/IS.
-They have responsibility for making decisions, allocating resources and achieving company-wide goals.
+Permanent operational teams such as sales and marketing - responsibility for making decisions, allocating resources and achieving company-wide goals.

-### Internal projects
+## Internal projects

-These are temporary projects initiated by a working group to achieve a specific goal - for example delivering a sales proposal, marketing event or internal infrastructure.
+Temporary teams initiated to achieve a specific goal - for example delivering a sales proposal, marketing event or internal infrastructure.

-### Delivery projects
+## Delivery projects

-These are client projects initiated by sales and managed by delivery.

-## Functional

-Functional groups are the means by which we develop expertise and learning as well as ...
+Client specific projects and service specific teams that deliver value to clients and generate revenue.

-### Service areas
+## Service areas

-A service area is the group of people involved with a particular service or set of services that we deliver.
+Client facing: works across departments and delivery to develop, market, sell, deliver and grow a set of related services and build the team that delivers those services.

-### Practice areas
+## Practice areas

-A group based around a practice or craft, like project management, engineering, sales etc - orientation towards learning and cross-pollination of ideas.
-Practice areas can be started and run by anyone.
-Cross pollination can happen within the practice (but across projects & working groups), to/from other practice areas or to broader sharing spaces (e.g. the engineering call or AHC).
+Internal facing: self-organized group oriented around a specific practice or craft - oriented towards learning, continuous improvement and cross-pollination of ideas and best practice across the company.

+## Pods

+Group supporting culture, connectedness and personal growth across distributed teams.